 In 2023, there was an estimated total of 162 drug-related overdose deaths in the Huntingdon County.
 This is the highest number of overdose deaths ever recorded in a 12-month period, according to the recent provisional date from the CDC.
-Table X - Drug Overdose Mortality In Huntingdon County shows death rates and deaths per month in Huntingdon County from 2020 to 2023.
+Table 65 - Drug Overdose Mortality In Huntingdon County shows death rates and deaths per month in Huntingdon County from 2020 to 2023.
 Huntingdon County has experienced an increase in death rates from drug overdoses.
 The most common age group for opioid abuse in Huntingdon County is the 25-34 years of age demographic.
 In Huntingdon County the overdose rate of males is greater than the overdose rate of females.
-Whites have the highest total rate of overdose deaths when adjusted for population size.
+Whites have the highest total rate of overdose deaths in Huntingdon County, while Blacks have the highest per capita rate of overdose deaths when adjusted for population size.
 The most used opioids in Huntingdon County are fentanyl, heroin, cocaine, benzodiazepines, and Rx opioids.
 Data sets for 2024 were not available at the time of writing this plan.